mbowerman1/Bowerman_Tran_Midterm/README.md

 ![](Images/NYC_Census_2012_Gender.PNG)

 Here we see that white business owner's make up 55.07% of New York business owners, while non-MBE certificates make up for about 57.61% of city government contracts, indicating that the demographics of city contracts are fairly reflective of those of business owners.
-However, women constitute 43.54% of business owners identifiable by gender, but only 21.17% of city contracts are WBE-certified, indicating a lack of representation of female business owners in city contracts.
+However, women constitute 43.54% of business owners, but only 21.17% of city contracts are WBE-certified, indicating a lack of representation of female business owners in city contracts.

 ## Memphis Findings
 ### Memphis business owner race and gender demographics, 2012